 One thing to look for is the phrase “natural juices” as opposed to “water added” ham:

 Natural juices ham has less added moisture than the water added variety.
 Water added hams tend to be of lesser quality.
 I think I’ll leave it at that lest a lengthy discussion of curing, brining, and other methods becomes required.

 The spiral ham is placed flat side down in an aluminum pan:

-Notice the second pan to the left?
-It shall also be placed under the ham for added reinforcement.
+Depending on the weight of your ham, you might want to add second pan for reinforcement.
 When handling a hot and heavy grilled item caution and grill gloves must be employed.

 The glaze is a modified version of a recipe originated by the champion pitmaster, Chris Lilly.

 1/2 cup apricot jam or preserves

 1/2 cup white wine

 2 tbsp brown sugar